Who we are

 Born in Scotland and surrounded by traditional music, Duncan learnt to play the violin and bagpipes at an early age.
 Currently, he performs nationally with a variety of bands including folk/bluegrass trio Copper Viper, pagan speed-folk pioneers PerKelt, and Banjöverkill.

 Duncan continues to work in the field of digital musical instruments and is currently devloping his P-bROCK bagpipe chanter in association with the One-Handed Musical Instrument Trust (OHMI).

 Hazel Correa studied the violin at the Royal Northern College of Music, and has since enjoyed a busy and varied career as a freelance violinist.
 She works regularly with orchestras such as the Ulster Orchestra and London Mozart Players as well as taking part in collaborations with musicians such as Courtney Pine (saxophone) and Kuljit Bhamra (tabla).

 She runs a Bollywood band called the Bombay Gold Orchestra, and has recorded for film, television, CD and radio broadcast, and regularly performs chamber music with members of the Northern Lights Symphony Orchestra and the London Novello Ensemble.

-With a strong commitment to music education, Hazel teaches violin, and conducts a string orchestra, Camerata, at Harrow Young Musicians.
-She has also given many solo performances with HYM Philharmonic Orchestra including concertos by Bruch, Piazzolla and Vivaldi.At Keda Music, Hazel is responsible for looking after customers and responding to enquires
+With a strong commitment to music education, Hazel teaches violin, and conducts the Camerata string orchestra, at Harrow Young Musicians, London.
+She has also given many solo performances with HYM Philharmonic Orchestra including concertos by Bruch, Piazzolla and Vivaldi.